Plum Candy

 “Huh?”
 Bennet asked.

-"Where does your broad live?"
-Rowan said slowly, enunciating every word, like he was talking to a slow child, or a sputtering suspect.
-"We're going to help out with your... about-to-be-kidnapped-princess problem."
+“Where does your broad live?”
+Noelan said slowly, enunciating every word, like he was talking to a slow child, or a sputtering suspect.
+“We’re going to help out with your... about-to-be-kidnapped-princess-problem.”

-Bennet opened his mouth to argue, but his words stuck in his throat when he caught Rowan's glare in the rearview mirror.
-There was something in those eyes — the confidence, the danger — that made Bennet recall how effortlessly he'd been subdued.
-Suddenly, the idea of a stranger helping didn't seem so far-fetched.
+Bennet opened his mouth to spit out some excuse, but the words got somehow stuck when he caught Noelan’s glare.
+There was something in those eyes — the confidence, the danger — that made Bennet recall how effortlessly he’d been subdued.
+Suddenly, the idea of a stranger helping didn’t seem so far-fetched.

-He slumped back in his seat, "Bang a right at the next corner."
-Despite the chill, sweat was beading Bennet's brow in the rearview mirror.
+He slumped back in his seat, “Hang a left up past them elk, over there.”
+Despite the chill, sweat was beading Bennet’s brow.

 The Setup: The Official Dossier